James Low (Scottish footballer)

-James Low (1 June 1863 – 29 January 1929) was a Scottish footballer who played as a outside right.
+James Low (1 June 1863 – 29 January 1929) was a Scottish footballer who played as an outside right.

 Career

 Low played club football for Cambuslang, spending 15 years with the club (though he missed the biggest match in their history, the 1888 Scottish Cup Final), and made one appearance for Scotland in 1891.

 He was the elder brother of fellow Scottish international footballer Tommy Low.